hy-tira/spring-2026/00-index.md

 * 45-49 problems: Grade 2 *)
 * 50-54 problems: Grade 3 *)
 * 55-59 problems: Grade 4 *)
-* 60-64 problems: Grade 5 **)
+* 60-64 problems: Grade 5 *)

-*) in addition, you must pass the on-site exam
+*) in addition, you must verify the grade in an on-site exam:
-**) in addition, you must solve a more difficult assignment in the on-site exam
+* you need to get 50% correct of the multiple choice part of the exam to get at least grade 1
+* to verify grades 2,3,4 you need to get 60%,70%,80% correct of multiple choice part of the exam, otherwise the grade based on exercises will be lowered by one
+* to verify grade 5 you need to get 80% correct of multiple choice part of the exam and you need to solve a specific assignment in the on-site exam, otherwise the grade based on exercises will be lowered by one

 The deadline for Part I is Sunday, March 8 at 23:59.
 The exercise problems will be published according to the following schedule: